MALVERN HOUSE SAFEGUARDING & CHILD PROTECTION POLICY

 All staff must be informed about the school’s Safeguarding & Child Protection Policy by their line managers during their induction.

-• The Safeguarding & Child Protection Policy is displayed in the staffroom and is also accessible to all staff via the computer p drive (or t drive for teachers) and the Malvernhouse website.
+The Safeguarding & Child Protection Policy is displayed in the staffroom and is also accessible to all staff via the computer in the shared drives made known to teachers during the induction and the Malvern House website.

-• Any member of staff who has concerns or suspicions with regards to a colleague’s behaviour towards underage students is obliged to inform a senior member of staff.
+Any member of staff who has concerns or suspicions regarding a colleague’s behaviour towards underage students is obliged to inform a senior member of staff.
 All such incidents will be investigated.

 2.3 STUDENT ENROLMENT: